Within each of us lives a legacy, a story waiting to be told. Stories, like wine, are meant to be shared.

 In 2013, the estate vineyard porfolio once again expanded with the purchase of the Stella Knight Vineyard.
 The 8.5 acres of Cabernet Sauvignon grapes are located in Calistoga, at the base of Diamond Mountain.
 The region is one of the hottest parts of the Napa Valley, with a soil series of volcanic bedrock and sediment - ideal growing conditions for premium wine grapes.
 Calistoga’s unique geology and climate offer another opportunity for Rolando and Ricardo Herrera to explore new personalities of Cabernet.
 Stay tuned for a single vineyard offering of Cabernet Sauvignon from the 2014 harvest.

-November/December: We now have 35+ individual lots, all settled into barrel to spend the next 10 - 23 months quietly establishing their own personalities.
-Our 2016 Gewürztraminer will be bottled in late February while our 2016 Chardonnay should see a cork sometime in early August.
+November/December: We now have 30+ individual lots, all settled into barrel to spend the next 10 - 23 months quietly establishing their own personalities.
+Our 2017 Gewürztraminer will be bottled in late February while our 2017 Chardonnay and Pinot Noir should see a cork sometime in early August.

 Tread lightly, coax gently, wait patiently... my passion for winemaking started with my respect and humility for nature.
 Every year, we choreograph a dance between what we want our grapes to become and how they finally arrive. ~ Michael Baldacci

 The winemaker’s craft begins here, in the cellar.
 This is the place where the relationship is forged and the mutual respect is affirmed.